frederic-perez/AmE-dictionary/data/idioms.md

 __write (one’s) own ticket__ :two::hammer:
 __write someone or something off__
 __writing on the wall, the__ :two: An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
+__written all over (one’s) face__ Evident by one’s facial expression.
+Said of one’s emotions or inner thoughts. _Jenny said she wasn’t scared before we went into the haunted house, but terror was written all over her face._
 __x, y, and z__ _n_ A figure of speech used when making a hypothetical argument or example. _Well, I could say, “God doesn’t exist because of X, Y and Z.”_
 __X’s and O’s__ :three: (Xs and Os) __1__ _sports_ The symbols used to denote the players on one’s team (and usually those of the opposing team) in a diagram of a play (i.e., the formation the players will take when trying to score or move the ball).
 The term often refers to the plays themselves. _That coach is great with the x’s and o’s, but the team’s execution has been very disappointing._ _The key is making the Xs and Os work for the Tigers._ __2__ By extension, knowledge of how something works. _Before you start on that report, call Shelly—she knows all the x’s and o’s of the budget._ __3__ Kisses and hugs.
-__yada, yada(, yada)__ :five: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
+__yada, yada(, yada)__ :seven: (yadda yadda yadda) __1__ _slang_ [:scroll: The phrase was popularized by the television show Seinfeld in the 1990s.]
 Used to summarize, characterize, or represent information or chatter that one finds boring, trivial, or unnecessary.
 Sometimes spelled “yadda, yadda, yadda.” _So then I ran into my friend, Sarah.
 Sarah and I went to high school together, and we were really good friends until we had a bit of a falling out.
 Yada, yada, yada, the point is that I haven’t seen her in a long time._ __2__ _slang_ By extension, et cetera; so on and so forth. _A: “What are you up to tonight?”
 B: “Not much.
 Dinner, homework, yada, yada.
 How about you?”_ _There were all sorts of things stuck in that attic—old furniture, dolls’ houses, broken appliances, yada, yada, yada._
+__yankee dime__ A kiss. _My grandmother would always say, “Come give me a yankee dime, my dear,” when she wanted a kiss._
+__yap, yap, yapping all day long__ Talking nonstop, especially about insignificant things. _Connie’s nice enough, but once she starts yap, yap, yapping all day long, I feel a headache coming on._
 __yeah, yeah (,yeah)__ _informal_ A dismissive phrase commonly used to express impatience, frustration, or incredulity with what the previous speaker has said. _Yeah, yeah, we’ve heard it all before.
 Now when is your organization going to start taking steps toward real change?_ _A: “And then my dog ate my homework, I swear.”
 B: “Yeah, yeah, yeah.
 Tell me what really happened.”
 A: “I might have forgotten about the assignment.”
 A: “There we go.”_
 __you are what you eat__ To be healthy, you need to eat good food.
 __you bet__ _Do you want more coffee?
 You bet._
 __you can say that again__ I agree completely; what you said is especially true. _A: “Wow, that exam was brutally difficult.”
 B: “You can say that again!
 It was the hardest test I’ve ever taken.”_
 __you could hear the grass grow(ing)__ :dart: It is so still or quiet that one would be able to hear even the tiniest, imperceptible sounds. _I reckon you could hear the grass growing in the awkward silence that followed that dreadful performance._
+__you don’t say__
+__you look a little peaked__ You look ill, especially as if you might vomit. _You look a little peaked since you got off that roller coaster.
+Do you want some ginger ale to settle your stomach?_
 __you name it__ :dart::six: You say _you name it_, usually after or before a list, to show that you are talking about a very wide range of things. _Pickled cucumbers, jam, pickled berries, tomatoes; you name it, they’ve got it._ _Foo, bar, baz—you name it._
 __you scratch my back, I’ll scratch yours__ If you help me, I will help you.
 __you’re a lifesaver__ You are wonderful and/or helpful. _You brought me coffee?
 Ah, you’re a lifesaver._